Updated April 2026

 Assessors Specialist prestige vehicle assessors General motor assessors

-Repairers Manufacturer-approved or specialist repairers Insurer's preferred repairer network
+Repairers Manufacturer-authorised or specialist repairers Insurer's preferred repairer network

 Accidental damage Covered (comprehensive) Covered (comprehensive)